What Unpaid Tolls? What to Know About Scams on the Rise

 People of all ages get suckered by shopping scams.
 It might be an email that seems like it’s from a known retailer.
 Here’s one sent via email:

-To show our gratitude to our loyal customer we made rewards for them.
-If you received this email, that mean that you’ve been selected to be rewarded.
+To show our gratitude to our loyal customer, we made rewards for them.
+If you received this email, that means that you’ve been selected to be rewarded.
 Take 30 seconds to complete the steps and confirm your reward.
 Reward: iPhone 14 Pro

 The phone is “free,” but there’s a catch: You have to give your credit card information to pay taxes.

 These are some of the most common shopping scams.
 They might offer gift cards, trips, discounts and other temptations to get information on your financial accounts.
-Look for an increase in these types of scams in advance of the holiday season.
+Look for an increase in these types of scams around the holiday season.

 Banking Fraud